 CCBHCs shall offer Intensive Outpatient Services (IOS)/Intensive Outpatient Program (IOP) as an additional outpatient mental health and substance use service.

-CCBHCs shall also offer medications approved by the FDA for the treatment of opioid use disorder upon obtaining all required federal and state approvals, including by OASAS.
+CCBHCs shall also offer medications approved by the FDA for the treatment of opioid use disorder upon obtaining all required Federal and State approvals, including by OASAS.

-CCBHCs may offer the following additional outpatient mental health and substance use services, which require prior approval from the Offices:
+CCBHCs may offer the following additional outpatient mental health and substance use services, which require prior approval from OMH and OASAS:

 Testing Services, including Developmental Testing, Neurobehavioral Status Examination, and Psychological Testing.

-Ancillary Withdrawal
+Ancillary Withdrawal:

-Programs that are intending to manage withdrawal through tapering medications will need to have the service identified as designated on the program’s operating certificate and an approved protocol by the OASAS Medical Director.
+Programs that are intending to manage withdrawal through tapering medications will need to have the service identified as designated on the program’s operating certificate and an approved protocol by OASAS Medical Director.

 The Ancillary Withdrawal designation is required to provide medication to taper individuals from opioid, alcohol, or benzodiazepine.